CodeKing95/CodeKing95/README.md

 # Hi I There! </>
 • I'm Nadir Ahmed,

-• I'm a Software Developer with a strong focus on full-stack development.
+• I'm a Software Engineer with a strong focus on full-stack development.
 I’m passionate about learning new technologies and  bringing creative ideas to life through code.

 • As part of my academic journey, I completed My A-Level studies in IT and also I completed my BSc degree in IT.